 When the float drops below a predetermined level, a valve is opened, introducing make-up water into the cooling tower system.
 Some cooling towers utilize a solid-state type of water leveling system, and these water leveling devices need to be calibrated to maintain precise levels in the tower.
 The make-up water is generally supplied from the city water supply or even a well.

 VFD’s or Variable Frequency Drives

-HVAC Cooling towers also require water treatment chemicals and regular maintenance for cleaning, belt and motor maintenance.
+HVAC Cooling towers also require water treatment chemicals and regular maintenance for cleaning, belt, and motor maintenance.
 Some cooling towers use filters to filter unwanted particles from the water.
-Most cooling towers require some kind of water treatment.
-Whether it is glycol for operation in colder temperatures or for water quality.
-It is necessary to treat for algae or other biological matter that can grow in water.
+Most cooling towers require some water treatment.
+Whether it is glycol for operation in colder temperatures or water quality, it is necessary to treat algae or other biological matter that can grow in water.

 How Cooling Towers Work - Applications